storacha/content-claims/README.md

 ### Relation claim 🆕

 Claims that a block of content links to other blocks.
+Similar to a partition claim, a relation claim asserts that a block of content links to other blocks and, that the block and it's links may be found in the specified parts.

 Capability: `assert/relation`